Algebraic Reduction of Hidden Markov Models: Algebraic approach to probability theory

-\begin{remark} So far, we have shown that a unital subalgebra can subsume both the structure of the $\sigma$-algebra and the space of measurable random variables of a given probability space.
-Moreover, it is equivalent to a probability space when paired with a positive linear functional defined as an inner product with a probability vector.
-Conversely, given a pair $(\mathscr{A}, \bm p),$ with $\mathscr{A}\subseteq\mathbb{R}^n$ a unital subalgebra and $\bm p$ a probability vector, we can always construct a (classical) probability space associated with the pair.
-This can be done by choosing $\Omega = \{1,\dots,n\}$ and, thanks to Proposition \ref{prop:alg}, we have that it is always possible to find the underlying $\sigma$-algebra $\Sigma$ associated to $\idem(\mathscr{A}).$ Lastly, $\bm p$ represents the probability measure associated with the functional $\Prob[E]=\inner{\bm p}{\bm f_E}$. \end{remark}
+In summary, we have shown that an unital subalgebra $\mathscr{A}$ can subsume both the $\sigma$-algebra and the space of measurable random variables of a given probability space.
+Moreover, it is equivalent to a probability space when paired with a positive linear functional, associated to the inner product with a probability vector $\bm p$.
+Conversely, given a pair $(\mathscr{A}, \bm p),$ we can always construct a (classical) probability space associated with the pair.
+This can be done by choosing $\Omega = \{1,\dots,n\}$ and the underlying $\sigma$-algebra $\Sigma$ associated to $\idem(\mathscr{A})$ as in Proposition \ref{prop:alg}.
+Lastly, $\bm p$ represents the probability distribution associated with the functional $\Prob[E]=\inner{\bm p}{\bm f_E}$.